 "Disclosure" means making Personal Information available to someone else.

-"Personal Information" means any information, recorded in any form, about an identified individual, or an individual whose identity may be inferred or determined from such information, but does not include information that is publically available, such as business contact information or information found in a telephone directory.
+"Personal Information" means any information, recorded in any form, about an identified individual, or an individual whose identity may be inferred or determined from such information, but does not include information that is publicly available, such as business contact information or information found in a telephone directory.

 "Use" means the treatment, handling and management of Personal Information

-3. PAC Accountability and Safeguards
+3. Penny Appeal Canada Accountability and Safeguards

-PAC uses the Personal Information provided by Clients, Donors and others to facilitate assistance and training, activities, and outreach with the goal of assisting those in need in Canada and abroad.
+Penny Appeal Canada collects, safeguards and uses the Personal Information provided by Clients, Donors and others to facilitate assistance and training, activities, and outreach with the goal of assisting those in need in Canada and abroad.
 Our initiatives include providing and assisting in the provision of:

 - Food assistance delivery and programs;